Retr0Kr0dy/malloc-bomb/README.md

 If you check your cpu and memory usage (*memory usage, not allocation*), you should see that they are not much affected by the malloc bomb.

-However, if check your **load**, you should see it rise to infinity, and beyond!
+However, if you check your **load**, you should see it rise to infinity, and beyond!

 But what does it mean ?